 - Apply for Home Improvement Salesperson Registration

 - Apply for a Joint Venture License

 - Apply for Reciprocity

-Equivalency determinations for similar Arizona, Nevada, and Utah contractor classifications
+Equivalency determinations for similar Arizona, Louisiana, and Nevada contractor classifications

 - Additional Applicants Information